SHAH'S BAKERY

 Would you eat here?

-SHAH'S BAKERY looks fairly solid on paper.
-Would you eat here?
+SHAH'S BAKERY has some meaningful issues on record.
+Would you still eat here?

 One vote per device.
 Results update after you vote.